metaborg/coronium/README.md

 }
 ```

-Currently, these tasks are hardcoded to generate Eclipse 2021-03 for Java developers instances, and JVMs are hardcoded to AdoptOpenJDK 11.0.11+9 JDKs with HotSpot.
+Currently, these tasks are hardcoded to generate Eclipse 2022-06 for Java developers instances, and JVMs are hardcoded to Eclipse Temurin 11.0.22+7 JDKs with HotSpot.
 This will be made configurable in the future.

 ## Publishing